 Case in point: Just try moving to a new neighborhood from an old one you’ve lived in and loved for a long time.
 You may feel awkward.
 You may feel excited, but also hesitant.
 You’ll probably shed a few tears.
 And you’ll probably find yourself making a wrong turn on the way home from work when you’re distracted.
 Change is hard!

 And introducing a new method of working is hard!
 But if your company must grow and deliver results, then it’s almost certain you need some added structure.
 That means creating policies, communicating them, and learning how to ensure compliance without lowering morale.
 On the other hand, if you already have company policies that employees tend to ignore, then you need to find out the reason for the lack of compliance and adapt.

 It’s not as difficult as it may seem.
 Here are some simple ways to ensure employees follow policies and procedures without you having to babysit or badger them.

 1. Write your procedures down.

 So, why do organizations have written policies and procedures?
 Because verbal reminders don’t work.

-2. Re-tell employees why procedures are necessary.
+2. Help employees understand why procedures are necessary.

 As you consider how to get employees to follow procedures, keep the following in mind: If employees perceive your procedures as unnecessary, or superfluous to their “real” responsibilities, they won’t take them seriously.
-It’s up to you to give your employees a deeper reason to adhere to those procedures.
-Let them know why you have them in place and why it’s necessary to understand and adhere to policies and procedures is an important part of their job.
+It’s up to you to give your employees a deeper reason to follow procedures.
+Let them know why you have them in place and why adhering to policies and procedures is an important part of their job.

 3. Make your procedures easily accessible.